nikhil0597/nikhil0597.github.io/_pages/beyond-research.md

 I still occasionally write poetry, and have recently become more interested in reading non-fiction, particularly science.
 The way science has transformed human life over the past few centuries never ceases to amaze me.

 ## Some books I love
-Here are some of my most favorite books that I keep returning to:
+Here are some of my most favorite books:
 - *Anna Karenina* – Leo Tolstoy
 - *The Death of Ivan Ilyich* - Leo Tolstoy
 - *Of Human Bondage* – W. Somerset Maugham